Important information to entrepreneurs due to the coronavirusThe page was last modified:

 The Swedish Employment Agency has more information for employers concerning short-time work allowance and laying off staff because of the coronavirus.

-The Government proposes to extend the period that your employees can have an introduction employment or a, by another year.
+The Government proposes to extend the period that your employees can have a new start job or a introduction employment, by another year.
 The period would then be changed from two years to three years.

 More information to come.

-The Government proposes that companies that are viable, but suffered financial difficulties as a result of the coronavirus, should be given the opportunity of a state loan guarantee.
-A loan guarantee means that the state guarantees 70 percent of new loans from the banks to the companies.
-Each company is proposed the opportunity to borrow a maximum of SEK 75 million, with some reservation that exceptions can be made.
+Small and medium-sized businesses that are viable but suffer financial difficulties as a result of the corona virus, are given the opportunity of a state loan guarantee.
+A loan guarantee means that the state guarantees 70 percent of the loan amount.
+Companies can apply for loans under the guarantee programe by contacting their lender/bank.

 Almi’s ”Brygglån” – a loan adapted to current corona crisis